The Progress Economy

 Chasing value often disappoints

-Here’s the problem.
-Despite substantial investment, most executives remain dissatisfied with innovation outcomes.
+Executives remain frustrated by the poor returns on time, energy, and capital invested in innovation programmes that promise much but deliver little.
 McKinsey notes that only 6% of executives are satisfied with their innovation efforts.
 That means 94% are dissatisfied!

 Only 6% of executives are happy with their innovation initiatives